playfularchitect/Unmath-Ontology/README.md

 # Unmath-Ontology
-# Multi-Scale Consciousness Emergence Engine
+# Nothing To Something Simulator
 ## "Cosmogenesis in Executable Form"

 **Reality Genesis from Pure Relational Tension**